Black Tuesday: 7 fans die in car crash ahead of crucial Europa League match

 - What should have been a passionate journey to support PAOK in Europe ended in unimaginable tragedy on a Romanian highway

-- Chilling dashcam footage shows the exact moment the minivan swerved into danger, making the crash even more haunting
+- Chilling dashcam footage shows the exact moment a minivan swerved into danger, led to a crash and caused deaths

-- PAOK’s crucial clash with Lyon is now eclipsed by the loss of seven devoted supporters travelling to back their team
+- PAOK’s crucial match with Lyon is now eclipsed by the loss of seven devoted supporters travelling to back their team

 Seven football supporters have tragically lost their lives in a horrific collision in Romania when their minivan collided head-on with a lorry.